Metalnem/mijailovic.net/_drafts/decoding-runtastic-gps-trace.md

 ## Exporting heart rate data

 One thing that was still missing was the heart rate data.
-I'm not using a heart rate monitor, so I searched the internet for some gpx file that had heart rate data included, because I was lazy to read the gpx file format specification.
+I'm not using a heart rate monitor, so I searched the internet for some gpx file that had heart rate data included (I was lazy to read the gpx file format specification).
 I quickly found this file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>